leipzig/SandwichesWithSnakemake/README.md

 Could not resolve wildcards in rule peanut_butter_and_jelly_sandwich_recipe: name
 ```
 Why didn't this work?
-Because Snakemake as no idea what you are trying to make.
+Because Snakemake has no idea what you are trying to make.

 A wildcard rule is a recipe, not a target.
-You might say, "hey why didn't it look in the kids folder and then make a sandwich for each of them?"
-However, the kids directory was just for neatness.
+You might say, "hey why didn't it just look in the `kids` folder and then make a sandwich for each of them?"
+However, the `kids` directory was named just for neatness.
 Our rule could just as easily been:
 ```
 rule peanut_butter_and_jelly_sandwich_recipe:
      input: "{name}", jelly="ingredients/jelly", pb="ingredients/peanut_butter"